1. What are eyelash extensions?

 2. How much do eyelash extensions cost?

 Prices range.
-You can expect the retail value of a full set of classic extensions to be anywhere from $125-$250 and an infill (many variables) to be at around or above $60.
+You can expect the retail value of a full set of classic extensions to be anywhere from $125-$250 and an infill (many variables) to be at around $60-$90.
 You are paying for both the materials and the time it takes for the professional artist to apply them properly.

 3. What are lash extensions made of?

 Lash extensions come in a variety of materials.
-The most common are made out of synthetic polyester (PBT), silk and mink, and can range in length from short to very long.
-PBT- Lycra-esque/flexible thin thermoplastic with chlorine resistance and excellent UV properties.
+The most common are made out of synthetic polyester (PBT), faux silk and faux mink, and can range in length from short to very long.
+PBT- Lycra-esque/flexible, thin, thermoplastic with chlorine resistance and excellent UV properties.

 4. Does it hurt to have done?